-A trip to New Zealand’s North Island wouldn’t be complete without a visit to the caves in Waitomo.
+A trip to New Zealand’s North Island wouldn’t be complete without a Waitomo Glow Worm Caves tour.

-Discovered by local Maori people over 400 years ago, Ruakuri Cave is a great place to discover the magical underground world of caves.
+Discovered by local Maori people over 400 years ago, Ruakuri Cave is a great place to discover the magical underground world of the glow worm caves in New Zealand.
 Being surrounded by Glow Worms, Stalagmites and Stalactites in the Ruakuri Cave had long been on my list of things to do while in New Zealand.

 Ruakuri Cave is the only cave in the Southern Hemisphere that is wheelchair accessible and the two-hour walking tour is an easy walk and perfect for older travelers.

-Ruakuri Cave is also the only cave in the Waitomo cave system where you can take your camera and you’ll definitely want to photograph the amazing natural structures you’ll find in the cave.
+Of all the Waitomo Caves Ruakuri Cave is also the only cave in the system where you can take your camera and you’ll definitely want to photograph the amazing natural structures you’ll find in the cave.

 As you enter Ruakuri Cave, (Rua means den and Kuri means dog in Maori) and wind your way down the spiral entrance you soon realize you’re in for a very different and unique experience.